konstantinbelyakov/powershell-winapi-tutorial/docs/win32-approaches/private-method.md

-# Get a Private .NET Method that Calls the Win32 API Function
+# Get a Private .NET Method that Calls the Windows API Function